World War 3 Fears Loom As North Korea’s ‘Crazy Fat Kid’ Threatens U.S. Sub? [Opinion]

 What people need to remember is that Kim Jong Un could easily “plunge this planet into it third world war inside a century, ” suggests The Independent.
 The North Korean ruler could do this with or without Trump thrown into the equation.
 This is not Trump’s doing, he is standing up to a world tyrant who is making and demonstrating threats against other nations, including the United States.

 This North Korean ruler has been pretty much doing what he wants to for a very long time.
 Many worry if this guy is even stable, as he had ordered members of his own family executed, like his uncle and half brother.
-The Mirror reports back in March that this North Korea ruler started threatening “all-out war” with America after a blurb by Senator John McCain.
+The Mirror reported back in March that this North Korea ruler started threatening “all-out war” with America after a blurb by Senator John McCain.

 McCain called Kim Jong Un a “crazy fat kid” and this is when North Korea retaliated with words of fury saying that McCains “fat jibe” was “little short of declaration of war.”
 Kim Jong Un’s mindset on war is not a reflection on Trump or McCain, it is who this man is.